lingeringsocket/shlurd/docs/ontology.md

 ```

 I am able to figure out that the landspeeder is a vehicle, because
-in wordnet, "vehicle" is a hypernym of "hovercraft".
+in WordNet, "vehicle" is a hypernym of "hovercraft".